Manifolds of Projective Shapes: Introduction

 In the case of projective shapes, it turns out that the topological subspace of shapes with trivial isotropy group cannot be given the structure of a Riemannian manifold since it is only a differentiable T1 manifold, but not Hausdorff.
 Hence, we have to look for other topological subspaces, which can be endowed with a Riemannian metric.
 This search is the main purpose of this article.

-Besides the quest for a Riemannian structure, there are more desirable properties for a ``good'' topological subspace: \begin{enumerate}[label=(\alph*)] \item it should be a manifold with complete Riemannian metric; \item it should be closed and the Riemannian metric invariant under reordering of the landmarks in the configuration $p=(p_1,\dots,p_k)\in(\RP^d)^k$ (relabeling); \item when containing a degenerate shape, i.e.\ a shape with non-trivial projective subspace constraints (see Section~\ref{notation}), it should also contain all less degenerate shapes; we will then say that the topological subspace respects the hierarchy of projective subspace constraints; \item it should contain as many shapes as possible in the sense that adding further shapes results in the violation of at least one of the properties (maximality). \end{enumerate}
+Besides the quest for a Riemannian structure, there are more desirable properties for a ``good'' topological subspace: \begin{enumerate}[label=(\alph*)] \item it should be a differentiable Hausdorff manifold with complete Riemannian metric; \item it should be closed, and the Riemannian metric invariant, under reordering of the landmarks in the configuration $p=(p_1,\dots,p_k)\in\bigl(\RP^d\bigr)^k$ (relabeling); \item when containing a degenerate shape, i.e.\ a shape with non-trivial projective subspace constraints (see Section~\ref{notation}), it should also contain all less degenerate shapes; we will then say that the topological subspace respects the hierarchy of projective subspace constraints; \item it should contain as many shapes as possible in the sense that adding further shapes results in the violation of at least one of the properties (maximality). \end{enumerate}

 To our knowledge, there are only two established ways to obtain topological subspaces fulfilling some of these properties, which will be discussed in Section~\ref{approaches}.
 Firstly, one can take only those shapes whose first $d+2$ landmarks are in general position and thus form a so-called projective frame.
-This topological subspace is homeomorphic to $k-d-2$ copies of $\RP^d$ \cite{MP}; in particular it respects the hierarchy of projective subspace constraints while being maximal, Hausdorff and a differentiable manifold, i.e.\ locally Euclidean with smooth transition maps and second-countable.
+This topological subspace is homeomorphic to the product of $k-d-2$ copies of $\RP^d$ \cite{MP}; in particular it respects the hierarchy of projective subspace constraints while being maximal, Hausdorff and a differentiable manifold, i.e.\ locally Euclidean with smooth transition maps and second-countable.
 Unfortunately, it is not closed under relabeling.
 Secondly, one can take all those shapes whose projective subspace constraints fulfill a certain regularity condition, called Tyler (fully-)regular \cite{KM}.
-This topological subspace is Hausdorff, closed under relabeling, respects the hierarchy of projective subspace constraints and, as we show in Section~\ref{HausdorffSubsets}, a differentiable manifold.
-Recall that a Riemannian metric can be defined on any differentiable Hausdorff manifold \cite{Lee}.
+This topological subspace is Hausdorff, closed under relabeling, respects the hierarchy of projective subspace constraints and, as we show in Section~\ref{HausdorffSubsets}, it is a differentiable manifold.
 However, these topological subspaces have been constructed in an ad hoc fashion.
 As of now there is no systematic approach to obtain ``good'' topological subspaces based on the geometrical and topological properties of projective shape space.